 While the committee assists headquarters in conducting the election, perhaps its most important role is in helping recruit nominees to run for office.
 The committee is charged with “evaluating interest and willingness on the part of candidates to serve the organization as an elected officer” and to “seek nominees who represent gender, ethnic, racial and cultural diversity and prepare a slate to present to the membership that includes such diversity.”

-Candidates not included in the slate presented by the nominations committee may still be placed in nomination by any voting member at the general membership meeting on Nov.
-8, 2024.
+Candidates not included in the slate presented by the nominations committee may still be placed in nomination by any voting member at the general membership meeting.

 Members of the Nominations Committee for the 2025 Elections